In training, you listen to your body.

 Training For A Marathon

-The hardest part of running a marathon isn’t running a marathon.
+The hardest part of running a marathon isn’t running the marathon.
 It isn’t getting up on race day and running 26.2 miles.

 The hardest part of running a marathon is training for a marathon.